GILLIGAN'S ISLAND GLITCHES

 The Professor gets mad at Gilligan for pulling on the drawstring bag before the former removes his hand from the loop, yet he told Gilligan to take the bag.
 Their mishap is totally the Professor's fault.

-For some reason, Wiley didn't tie Mrs. Howell's feet.
+For some reason, Wiley doesn't tie Mrs. Howell's feet.

 Wiley told Ginger she was dead if she moved.
 Yet by her own admission, she struggled and struggled.